FelixMalfait/star-history/public/blog/how-to-use-github-star-history.md

 ![book](/blog/assets/how-to-use-github-star-history/book.webp)

 Even if a project has hundreds of millions of stars now, doesn't mean that it's still gaining popularity or maintained.
 Or if the project had an explosive breakout in the past?
 There's no way of knowing these simply from gazing at the stars count.
-Here's when Star History comes in handy: it shows how the number of GitHub stars of a project is increasing over the years.
+Here's when Issue History comes in handy: it shows how the number of GitHub stars of a project is increasing over the years.
 And - it's free and [open-source](https://github.com/star-history/star-history).

 ## User Manual

 ![user-manual](/blog/assets/how-to-use-github-star-history/user-manual.webp)

 It's just a simple search box, how hard could it be?
-Simplicity is indeed Star History's No 1 design principal.
+Simplicity is indeed Issue History's No 1 design principal.
 On the other hand, it also provides some handy features for power users.
 Below we will show you:

 - How to add a repo using 3 different formats.
 - How to add multiple repos.
 - How to align the timeline to compare multiple repos.
 - How to temporality show/hide a repo in the chart.
 - How to add your GitHub personal access token to remove GitHub API limits.
-- How to embed a live star history chart inside your GitHub project [README.md](http://README.md).
+- How to embed a live Issue History chart inside your GitHub project [README.md](http://README.md).
 - And don't forget we also have a [chrome extension](https://chrome.google.com/webstore/detail/star-history/iijibbcdddbhokfepbblglfgdglnccfn).

 ### How to add a repo using 3 different formats